kdabir/mac-setup/README.md

 **Warning:** Highly opinionated stuff ahead :)

-# Installation
+## Installation

-`git clone` or download zip of the project

-OR
+### Without downloading

 `curl -sL https://raw.githubusercontent.com/kdabir/mac-setup/main/setup.sh | bash -s -- init`

+### Donwloading locally

+`git clone` or download the [zip](https://github.com/kdabir/mac-setup/archive/refs/heads/main.zip) file of the project

+## Installation Notes

 This project can be downloaded/checked-out anywhere (directory), deleted and cloned again.
 It does not store any state in the working directory (where it is checked out).
 The script is idempotent and hence can be run as many times whether it is fresh machine or not.

+## Running

 If it's a fresh machine, you won't have developer tools and git installed, so start with this command first `./setup.sh init`

 - help: `./setup.sh --help`